Kot Diji

+Kot Diji (ڪوٽ ڏیجي; کوٹ ڈیجی) is an ancient site which was part of the Indus Valley Civilization, estimated to have been occupied around 3300 BCE.
+Located about 45 km south of Khairpur in the modern-day province of Sindh, Pakistan, it is on the east bank of the Indus River opposite Mohenjo-daro.
+The remains consist of two parts: the citadel area on the high ground (about 12 m), and the area around it.
+The Pakistan Department of Archaeology excavated at Kot Diji in 1955 and 1957.
+The excavation at Kot Diji during 1954-55 by F. A. Khan revealed convincing evidence of the early or formative stage of the Indus civilization in the cultural assemblage called Kot Dijian.

-The site is situated at the foot of the Rohri Hills where a fort (Kot Diji Fort) was built around 1790 by the Talpur dynasty ruler of Upper Sindh, Mir Suhrab, who reigned from 1783 to 1830 AD.
+The site is situated at the foot of the Rohri Hills, where Kot Diji Fort was built around 1790 by the Talpur dynasty ruler of the Upper Sindh, Mir Suhrab, who reigned from 1783 to 1830 AD.
 This fort built on the ridge of a steep narrow hill is well-preserved.

 Cultural context

-The earliest site of this culture is Kunal (4000 BCE) in Haryana which is older than Rehman Dheri (3300 BCE).
-The type site, the first excavated site of this type of culture is Kot Diji.
-Rehman Dheri, which was considered oldest example of this culture, is now the second oldest example of this culture after Kunal was excavated and found to be older than Rehman Dher with similar older cultural artifacts then the Rehman Dheri.
+Kot Diji is the type site, i.e. the first excavated site of this type of culture, for the Kot Diji Culture which belongs to Early Harappan Phase of Indus Valley Civilisation, c.3300-2800 BCE.
+Rehman Dheri (near Dera Ismail Khan in Khyber Pakhtunkhwa province), has generally been considered oldest example of this culture.
+Kunal (in Haryana) was excavated and found to be another old site with similar cultural artifacts.

-Kot Diji and Amri are close to each other in Sindh, they earlier developed indigenous culture which had common elements, later they came in contact with Harappan culture and fully developed into Harappan culture.
-Earliest examples of artifacts belonging to this culture were found at Rehman Dheri, however, later excavations found the oldest example of this culture at Kunal.
+Kot Diji and Amri, located near each other in Sindh, initially developed indigenous cultures with shared elements.
+Later, these cultures came into contact with the Harappan culture and evolved into the Mature Harappan culture.
+Earliest examples of artifacts belonging to this culture were found at Rehman Dheri and Kunal.
 These are cultural ancestor to site at Harappa.
 These sites have pre-Harappan indigenous cultural levels, distinct from the culture of Harappa, these are at Banawali (level I), Kot Diji (level 3A), Amri (level II).
 Rehman Dheri also has a pre Kot Diji phase (RHD1 3300-28 BCE) which are not part of IVC culture.
 Kot Diji has two later phases that continue into and alongside Mature Harappan Phase (RHDII and RHDII 2500-2100 BCE).
 Fortified towns found here are dated as follows.